kerolloz/who-doesnt-follow-me/README.md

 # Who doesn't follow me back? 👨‍💻

 Who Doesn't Follow Me is a simple Ruby script that helps you identify GitHub users who you follow, but they don't follow you back.
-This tool uses GitHub's API to retrieve information about your followers and the users you follow, making the process quick and efficient. :octocat:
+This command line tool uses GitHub's API to retrieve information about your followers and the users you follow, making the process quick and efficient. :octocat:

+> **Note**
+> There's a web version at [kerolloz/github-non-followers](https://github.com/kerolloz/github-non-followers)

 ## How to Use 💡